NethServer/nethsecurity-docs/dns_dhcp.rst

 DNS
 ===

-The system will resolve host and domain names using DNS queries to external DNS servers.
+The system employs `Dnsmasq <https://thekelleys.org.uk/dnsmasq/doc.html>`_ a as a downstream caching DNS server.
+Dnsmasq functions as a local caching nameserver, which by default forwards DNS queries to the upstream DNS servers provided by the DHCP server of the WAN interfaces.

-Available fields:
+However, this behavior can be customized using the following configuration options:

 * ``DNS forwarding servers``: Click the button :guilabel:`Add DNS Server` to specify the desired upstream DNS, you can add more servers, each one is individually managed.
 * ``DNS Domain`` : Insert the the local DNS domain, ensuring that queries for this domain are always resolved locally.